E1leenn/finalchallenge/README.md

 3. VNC Viewer

 # Setting up the Raspberry Pi x
- Note: Only do the following on first initial boot
+ Note: Only do the following on first initial boot.

 ## PuTTy
 PuTTy allows free implementation of SSH for PCs running Microsoft Windows.
 After installing PuTTy, enter the hostname "raspberrypi".<br> **(missing 1 more step)**